CoreSPECT: Enhancing Clustering Algorithms via an Interplay of Density and Geometry: Model formulation and the CoreSPECT framework

 In this Section we define our model assumptions on a high level.
 We require certain technical assumptions to prove our initial theoretical guarantees, which are presented in detail in Section~\ref{app:theory}, along with all the proofs.

 We assume points of each ground-truth cluster $i$ is being generated from some $\X_i \subseteq \mathbb{R}^d$, where all the points lie on some $m$-dimensional smooth manifold $\M$.
-We make the following assumptions on the geometry-density interaction.
+We make the following assumptions on the geometry-density interaction, motivated by our observations in Figure~\ref{fig:kmeans_evidence}.

 {\bf Concentric subspaces} The fundamental assumption we make is that $\X_i$ can be expressed as a hierarchy of concentric subspaces $\X_{i,0} \subset \X_{i,1} \subset \cdots \X_{i,\ell-2} \subset \X_{i,\ell-1} =\X_i$ We call the difference between the $j$ and $j+1$-th subspace as the $j$-th layer $\Layer_{i,j}$, defined as